-Japan Post has confirmed all postal services have returned to normal.
-Japan Post thanks everyone for their understanding.
+Tonga Post Ltd has confirmed that internet services in Tonga have been restored but with limited capacity.
+Tonga Post thanks everyone for their understanding.

 Antigua and Barbuda the General Post Office has confirmed that the strike has now ended and all postal services returned to normal on Friday 25th January 2019.
 The General Post Office thanks everyone for their understanding.

 Tonga Post Ltd has advised that internet services in Tonga have been down since Sunday evening, 20 January 2019.
 This problem is a technical fault with Tonga’s submarine cables and is beyond the control of Tonga Post and the Internet service providers.
 Tonga Post apologises for any inconvenience caused and will provide further updates when the situation has returned to normal.

 The Greek postal operator has informed us that the Federation of Postal Associations of Hellenic Post [ELTA] S.A. has announced a 24 hours strike for Wednesday 23 January 2019.
 As result, mail collection and delivery will be affected until after the strike, with delays potentially continuing for several days after 24 January 2019 due to possible backlogs.

 Shipping delays are currently being experienced on parcels to the US, due to the US Government shutdown causing a 24-48hr delay with parcels getting through customs.
 We will keep you informed with any developments.